Harris Quarter Pop-Ups Programme

 The MET - Mobile Events Tent

 The MET, which stands for Mobile Event Tent, is a unique mobile tent for arts and cultural events in the city centre and its communities.
-With enough space for an audience of up to 100 people, the tent will provide continued provision for cultural events and attractions in the city while Preston recovers from the pandemic.
-It will be a fresh addition to Preston's cultural offer and will attract people from across the region.
+With enough space for an audience of up to 100 people, the tent provides continued provision for cultural events and attractions in the city while Preston recovers from the pandemic.
+The MET is a fresh addition to Preston's cultural offer and attracts people from across the region.

 Market Street Phone Boxes

 Preston City Council is highly conscious of the fact that Preston has the longest line of historic red telephone boxes (designed by Sir Giles Gilbert Scott) in the UK - they are a fabulous landmark that we are very proud to celebrate.

 Under private ownership the telephone boxes fell into disrepair.
 An opportunity arose in 2021 for the council to acquire them, using Government Towns Deal funding, and we are currently looking to secure sufficient resources to enable a full restoration of the phone boxes, protecting them for future generations, but so that they can also be used as a location for future art installations and displays.

 Preston Street Murals